SOC 2 Compliance Audit for Cybersecurity

 Cyber risk has become a front-and-center issue in today’s global economy.
 The media is rife with reports of cyberattacks ranging from major customer records thefts and health care records breaches to political incidents.
 Unfortunately, we are living in a world where the risk of a cyber intrusion is no longer a question of if, but a question of when.
-In fact, according to the World Economic Forum 2017 Global Risk Report, data fraud or theft, and cyberattacks rank fifth and sixth, respectively, on their list of Top Ten Risks in Terms of Likelihood.
+In fact, according to the World Economic Forum, data fraud or theft, and cyberattacks rank high on their list of Top Ten Risks in Terms of Likelihood.

 Cybersecurity brings extraordinary challenges.
 Organizations face varying threats with varying impacts—all in an environment marked by rapid technological change.
 What’s more, various stakeholders must gather information and converse about cybersecurity between and among each other.
 The nature of cybersecurity challenges requires that every sector of the economy plays a role.
 While government policy and activity will be important in promoting cybersecurity resilience, the energy, agility, and innovation of the private sector must be harnessed as well.
 The auditing profession will do its part by playing a key role in helping organizations—public and private—adapt to this challenging landscape.